On The First Day Of Class

 My introduction would always include telling my students the nickname which I adopted with the intention of eliciting laughter whenever I deliver a talk – Tonitonipoponibananananapoponinomimayfofoni.
 (That’s inspired by the song “Name Game.”)
 Amazingly, when I tell my students that and jokingly threaten them to memorize it if not they would fail in my subject, they would try very hard to repeat it after me and laugh at themselves if they wouldn’t be able to say it.

 From there, I would give them the necessary information about me as their teacher.
-The most significant of those information (as far as I am concerned) is the number of years I have been teaching.
-It currently stands at 30 years.
+The most significant of which (as far as I am concerned) is the number of years I have been teaching.
+It’s 34 years.
 The point I wish to drive home for highlighting to my students how long I have been teaching is – I wouldn’t stay this long in the academe if I don’t love my job.

 I would be delivering something like an“eve-of-battle” speech.
 The way they do it in movies.